-Final Assignment: In groups of 2-3, prepare a briefing paper identifying a current transportation challenge and a creative, community based solutions.
-The paper should identify the issue/challenge, any rules or regulations associated with the issue, a brief exploration of the issue and the solutions you propose to address how that that issue will impact transportation in the future.
+Final Assignment: Identify a current transportation challenge discussed during this weekend and present a creative, community based solution.
+The paper should identify and briefly explore the issue/challenge, identify any rules or regulations associated with the issue, and present the solution you propose to address how the issue will impact transportation in the future.
 The paper should be 2 pages typed, single spaced, 12 point font and follow APA format.
 All written work will be of high quality, grammatically correct, clear and without spelling errors.
 If you require it, please request writing assistance.

-Evaluation: Written self-evaluation and seminar faculty evaluations are required for credit, at the end of the quarter.
+Evaluation: Written self-evaluation and faculty evaluations are required for credit at the end of the quarter.

 Learning Styles: We all have different ways of acquiring new knowledge.
 Therefore, faculty will actively work towards providing information in multiple formats: tactile, auditory, visual, experiential, etc. However, style applications are limited to means appropriate for the classroom environment.
-(For example knitting may be ok, however, activities such as surfing the internet, reading unrelated materials, playing with a PDA or cell phone are not appropriate.)
+(For example knitting may be ok, however, activities such as surfing the internet, reading unrelated materials, playing with a cell phone are not appropriate.)
 Consult your faculty to discuss learning style options.

-Multiculturalism & Diversity: Faculty and students will actively work towards contextually weaving multiculturalism and diversity throughout our learning as related to readings, lectures,. seminar and group projects.
+Multiculturalism & Diversity: Faculty and students will actively work towards contextually weaving multiculturalism and diversity throughout our learning as related to readings, lectures, seminars and group projects.
 In a learning community students and faculty share the responsibility for the teaching and learning environment.
 We are all encouraged to add to the existing format and content by incorporating relevant professional experiences in dialogue and by presenting current events regarding public service.
-Multiculturalism and diversity is to be understood as: aiming to promote constructive community discourse about issues of culture, power and life-style differences including but not limited to race, ethnicity, color, nationality, sex, gender, gender identity, gender expression, class, sexual orientation, age, religion, (dis)ability, and veteran status.
+Multiculturalism and diversity is to be understood as: aiming to promote constructive community discourse about issues of culture, power and lifestyle differences including but not limited to race, ethnicity, color, nationality, sex, gender, gender identity, gender expression, class, sexual orientation, age, religion, (dis)ability, and veteran status.

 Late assignments: Turning in assignments late is unacceptable.
-However, if there is a unavoidable need to turn in an assignment late, the student must contact their seminar faculty prior to the original assignment due date to discuss options.
+However, if there is an unavoidable need to turn in an assignment late, the student must contact their faculty prior to the original assignment due date to discuss options.
 Parameters are left to the discretion of the faculty on a situation-by-situation basis.
-Late assignments must be completed by the end of the quarter the assignment was originally due to ensure full receipt of course credit.
+Late assignments must be completed by the end of the quarter the assignment was originally due to ensure full course credit.

 Credit: Students will receive 2 graduate credits at the completion of the quarter if all course requirements have been satisfactorily completed to meet course objectives.
 No partial credit will be awarded.
 Incompletes will not be offered.
 Credit denial decisions will be made by the faculty.

 Plagiarism (i.e., using other peoples' work as your own), failing to complete one or more assignments, completing one or more assignments late (without having made arrangements before the due date), or multiple absences may constitute denial of total credit.
 Unexcused absences or lack of academic work may result in no credit at the discretion of the faculty.

 Students will also be evaluated based upon their progress towards the learning goals that will be assessed from classroom, seminar, and assignment performance.
 The faculty makes decisions for no credit when necessary, based on absence or failure to meet academic course requirements.